 - Decide on a market (and neighborhood) that is smartest to buy in, and

 The turnkey guys have already found the houses for you.
-They have strategically selected the market and neighborhoods which they have deemed smart to buy in (caution: don’t trust just anyone’s opinion on where is smart to buy).
+They have strategically selected the market and neighborhoods that they have deemed smart to buy in.
+(Caution: Don’t trust just anyone’s opinion on where is smart to buy.)
 They have already negotiated and hassled with finding motivated sellers and getting their properties or dealing with auctions or foreclosures.
 Like I said, all you have to do is go shopping from their inventory and pick which one you like best.

 Pretty convincing arguments for why turnkeys are awesome, right?
 Talk about a major load taken off!
 Well, don’t get completely comfortable just yet.
 You aren’t totally off the hook for needing to think if you decide to buy a turnkey rental property.